 Top: The first Hot Dog Bills, in 1950.
 Right: Bill and Billie Parrish,

 Bottom: Candy Parrish, now the 2nd generation owner.

 Hot Dog Bills was started by Bill Parrish, a professional musician and entrepreneur, first in Oroville, and then as a mobile homemade hot dog stand that would take up a spot on the hills overlooking Lake Merced.
-He and his wife, Billie (the other "Bill" of Hot Dog Bills), would serve park goers and golfers from Olympic who would send their caddies up to the stand.
-Eventually, with no concessions at the Olympic Country Club, the hungry (and absent) golfers created enough complaints of slow play that the Olympic Club invited Bill to take up a permanent spot on the Lake Course.
+He and his wife, Billie (the other "Bill" of Hot Dog Bills), would serve park goers and golfers from the Olympic Club who would send their caddies up to the stand.
+With no concessions at the Olympic Club, the golf members created enough complaints about slow play and the absence of food that the Olympic Club invited Bill to take up a permanent spot on the Lake Course.
 That was right before the first U.S. Open was held there in 1955.

 2nd generation owner Candy Parrish